amitxv/PC-Tuning/docs/post-install.md

     - Be warned regarding CPUs being reserved or underutilized with the usage of the mentioned programs

 ## Configure Services and Drivers

 > [!WARNING]
+> 💻 If you are configuring a system for general-purpose use such as for work or school, then skip this step as general compatibility is restricted.

+> [!WARNING]
 > 🔒 Using minimal services may negatively impact security.
 This is due to security related feature services (e.g. firewall) getting disabled although as mentioned below, this is a temporary state in which these features will only be unavailable for a limited amount of time.
 Users should assess the security risk involved with modifying the mentioned setting.